LINs-lab/cluster_tutorial/README.md

-# Welcome to the LINs-Lab cluster
+# Welcome to the LINs & Auto Lab cluster

 This is a manual for cluster users.